 This can be a huge roadblock for homeowners looking to take advantage of the record low mortgage rates currently on offer, especially those experiencing difficulty paying the mortgage every month.

-The short refinance is a great solution for distressed homeowners because it not only reduces the loan balance to a percentage below 100%, but also comes with a fresh interest rate, likely one lower than the borrower had before.
-The result is a significantly reduced monthly payment.
+The short refinance is a great solution for distressed homeowners because it not only reduces the loan balance to an LTV below 100%, but also comes with a fresh interest rate, likely one lower than what the borrower had before.
+The result is a significantly reduced monthly mortgage payment.

 The drawback is actually convincing a bank or lender to offer you a short refinance, as it’s not necessarily in their best interest (or the investor who actually owns the mortgage) unless they’re completely determined that you’ll default, and the ensuing foreclosure will be more expensive for them.

 That said, it could takes months to get a short refinance done, and there’s never any guarantee.
 If one is granted, the bank will essentially settle your old debt for less, which will probably hit your credit score.